-The RN to BSN is designed for part-time or full-time study.
-Mercy College participates in the Iowa Articulation Plan for Nursing Education.
+The RN to BSN major is designed for part-time or full-time study.
+Mercy College participates in the lowa Articulation Plan for Nursing Education.
 Credit is awarded for nursing knowledge, competency and skills acquired in associate degree or diploma programs in nursing.
-Transfer of credits follows the Iowa Articulation Plan options guidelines.
+Transfer of credits follows the lowa Articulation Plan options guidelines.